Thinkific vs Teachable: Which Course Builder is Right for You?

 Not to say that Udemy is a bad platform.
 I've personally taken self-publishing courses on Udemy.
 But when comparing Udemy to other course creation platforms–such as Thinkific and Teachable–it's apples and oranges.

-In the end, here is the score:
+In the end, here is the score of our Thinkific vs Teachable battle:

 Thinkific Major Feature Wins: 3